errplane/errplane-java/README.md

 Example Code
 ------------
 The example code can be found in [Example Code](https://github.com/errplane/errplane-java/tree/master/samples/com/errplane/examples).
-The example code is not built into the library as it will (eventually) contain environment specific code.
+The example code is not built into the library since it contains environment specific code.
 It is intended to be used as a reference and directly used in your project if one of the available samples fits your usage scenario and environment.

 Initializing the library